-The use of digital technologies in healthcare presents new innovative prospects for the future of healthcare across the EU and Eastern Partnership regions.
+The use of digital technologies presents new innovative prospects for the future of healthcare across the EU and Eastern Partnership regions.
 New eHealth technical solutions are being developed, which have the power to revolutionise traditional medicine through patient-centric and data driven healthcare.
 Many opportunities and solutions in the EU and the Eastern partner countries can transform healthcare towards a digital approach.
 However, certain challenges remain to the implementation of new solutions.

 EU4Digital discussed the future of digital health with an expert in this field, Professor Henrique Martins, who provided insight into the opportunities ahead and challenges to overcome in order to reach the full potential of digital technologies in healthcare.
 He is a medical doctor trained in internal medicine, who holds a Masters and PhD in Management and has worked in the area of digital health for over 20 years.